pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 Introduction: The Game of Life
 ------------------------------

-You can hardly find a programmer who heard about [Conway's game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) and didn't ever try to program it.
-Google's programmers were no exception, otherwise they wouldn't have included a Life interpreter into the [search result page](https://www.google.co.za/?gfe_rd=cr&ei=CbwRVaTCCeKr8wfg-oKQDg&gws_rd=ssl#q=conway%27s+game+of+life).
+You can hardly find a programmer who heard about [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) but has never tried to program it.
+Google programmers are no exception, otherwise they wouldn't have included a Life interpreter into the [search result page](https://www.google.co.za/?gfe_rd=cr&ei=CbwRVaTCCeKr8wfg-oKQDg&gws_rd=ssl#q=conway%27s+game+of+life).
-I was no exception either.
+I am no exception either.
 The first time I tried to do it was on [one ancient computer](http://www.computer-museum.ru/english/minsk_22.php), which you are unlikely to see even in a museum these days.
 The processor was so slow and the field was so small that I didn't even bother to measure performance.
 Next time it was on a [8-bit 1 MHz processor](http://en.wikipedia.org/wiki/MOS_Technology_6502).
 If I remember correctly, an assembly program could process 256&times;256 matrix in 6s.
 It seemed fast in those days.
-Since the processing was matrix-based (it worked right inside the video memory), half the size meant four times the speed.
+Since the algorithm was matrix-based (the program worked right inside the video memory), half the size meant four times the speed.
 A 32&times;32 matrix produced a movie with 10 fps.
 I never tried it on modern machines and/or in **Java**.
-The clock speed became 2500 times faster.
+The clock speed has become 2,500 times faster since then.
 How much will the speed improve?
-If the speed improvement keeps up with the CPU, we should be able to process 256&times;256 at 400 fps.
+If it keeps up with the CPU clock, we should be able to process 256&times;256 at 400 fps.
 But our processor is 64-bit, so in theory it could do 3200 fps.
 Is it possible?

 The rules
 ---------

-The Life universe is an infinite two-dimensional square grid, whose squares can be occupied by living cells.
-Each square in this grid has eight neighbours, direct and diagonal.
-The time runs in clock ticks.
-The following events happen on each tick:
+The Life universe is an infinite two-dimensional square grid with some squares occupied by live cells.
+Each square has eight neighbours, direct and diagonal.
+The game time runs in clock ticks, and on each tick, the following events happen:

-- A number of living neighbours is calculated for each square
+- A number of live neighbours is calculated for each square
 - All the cells having less than two living neighbours die of solitude
 - All the cells having more than three living neighbours die of overpopulation
 - A new cell is born on any empty square that has three living neighbours.

-The game received attention from researchers, and a lot of interesting structures have been found.
-There are static structures, oscillators, moving patterns ([gliders](http://en.wikipedia.org/wiki/Glider_%28Conway's_Life%29)), and a lot of more complex objects.
-Some small patterns can multiply for a while and produce non-trivial results.
+The game received attention from researchers, and many interesting structures have been found: stable static structures, oscillators, moving patterns ([gliders](http://en.wikipedia.org/wiki/Glider_%28Conway's_Life%29)), and lots of more complex objects.
+Certain initial patterns, albeit small, evolve for quite a while and produce non-trivial results.
 Here is an example: this simple structure
 (R-pentamino piece) starts small, grows, lives a turbulent life and then deteriorates and fades away, never dying
 completely: